tsugiproject/tsugi-build/digitalocean/README.md

     source ubuntu-env.sh
     bash /root/tsugi-build/docker/dev/tsugi-dev-configure.sh return

-Don't worry - we are not using docuker - the script we need is just shared between the docker and non-docker processes.
+Don't worry - we are not using docker - the script we need is just shared between the docker and non-docker processes.
 When this script finishes your server should be up and running try these urls: